First Time in Gather

 Auto Idle Muting

-When you are inside of an iframe and not connected to others, you may also experience being automatically muted.
-This is due to the iframe being in "focus" as opposed to the Gather Application itself which has a similar effect to being tabbed away.
-When you close the embedded object or click on the sidebar to put gather back into focus, Gather should automatically unmute you.
+Note: When you are inside of an iframe (interacting with an interactive object such as an embedded video or website) and not connected to others, you may be automatically muted.
+This is because the iframe is in "focus," as opposed to the Gather app itself, which has a similar effect to being tabbed away.
+When you close the embedded object or click in the Gather Space, Gather should automatically unmute you.

 Use HD Video Quality

 Gather must request permission to use your mic and camera from the web browser.
-Right now, Gather is supported on Chrome, Firefox, and Desktop Safari (in Beta).
+Right now, Gather is best supported in Chrome and Firefox.
+The desktop Safari browser is supported in beta.
 Here's how to check your browser and system settings to make sure you have a smooth experience in Gather.

 To work properly, Gather should be Allowed access to the microphone and camera.